"From day one, when F5 went into blocking mode, we saw a nearly 100% drop in fraud from automation."

-The retailer also tried blocking by IP address, but the attackers quickly adapted using proxies to get around the blocks (proxies for this purpose cost only $2 per 1,000 IPs).
-Managing the blacklists became a full-time job for the retailer’s IT staff, leaving them no time to do their actual jobs.
+The retailer also tried blocking by IP address, but the attackers quickly adapted by using proxies to get around the blocks (proxies for this purpose cost only $2 per 1,000 IPs).
+Managing the blacklists became a full-time job for the retailer’s IT staff members, leaving them no time to do their actual jobs.
 Finally, the retailer tried to block by geographic region, but found that this led to too many false positives and, again, did not result in a significant reduction in fraud.

 The retailer needed a solution that had the following characteristics:

 There are two stages to a Distributed Cloud Bot Defense deployment: observation and mitigation.
 In observation mode, F5 analyzes incoming requests and learns the retailer’s traffic profile to create a tailored defense.
 F5 and the client collaborate on the most optimal defense with low false positives before Distributed Cloud Bot Defense goes into mitigation mode.